theaborg/jesus-quiztus/README.md

+# Run project

+You can check out the app at https://jesus-quiztus.vercel.app/

+Alternatively, you can follow these steps (note that you'll have to reach out to us to get the environment variables):

+1. Clone the repo.
+2. Run these commands in the terminal:
+- cd Frontend/jesus-quiztus/
+- npm install
+- npm start
+3. Check the app out at localhost.

 # Jesus Quiztus specification

 The aim of this project is to create a focused and detailed project, without using a lot of boilerplate code.
 The project should also be focused around frontend.
 This specification will be a so-called living document, meaning we will update it as needed during the project.